McCarthy’s PR strategy on debt ceiling gets results

 “He has the bully pulpit of the Speakership,” Rep. Jared Huffman (D-Calif.) said of McCarthy’s messaging in contrast to the Democrats.
 “We always struggle to get our message amplified.”

-Public opinion surveys have not shown that Democratic attacks on Republicans for holding the economy “hostage” with their debt limit demands are swaying the electorate in their favor.
+Public opinion surveys have shown that Democratic attacks on Republicans for holding the economy “hostage” are struggling to sway the electorate in their favor.

 A May 17-18 Harvard/Harris poll found that 57 percent of voters think Democrats should cave their position to prevent a default, up from 55 percent in April, while 43 percent said Republicans should cave.

-Meanwhile, Economist/YouGov polls have found that McCarthy’s net job approval rating has dramatically improved since he was elected Speaker in a dramatic 15-ballot saga in January.
+Meanwhile, Economist/YouGov polls have found that McCarthy’s net job approval rating has dramatically improved in the months since January, when a 15-ballot saga ended with him being elected Speaker.

 And some Democratic messaging on the negotiations has conflicted.